draperlaboratory/cbat_tools/wp/plugin/README.md

-This plugin can also supplement current binary diffing tools to not only identify code reuse between binaries but also understand the implications and causes of their nuances.
+This plugin can also supplement current binary diffing tools to not only identify code reuse between binaries but also understand the implications and causes of their nuanced differences in behavior.

 Binary diffing is the primary technique for identifying code reuse, which is heavily used in disciplines such as malware attribution,